xulion/scope4code/README.md

     * Cscope: Find functions called by this function.
     * Cscope: Find functions calling this function.
     * Cscope: Find this text string.
+* Configuration:
+    * Configuration is supported via cscope_conf.json.
+This file will be automatically creted in .vscode folder once the extension is enabled.
+    * Below settings are supported:
+        * open_new_column - This flag controls how shall new .find window shall be opened. 'yes' means it shall be opened in a separate column while 'no' will open in a new tab.
+Default setting is no since v0.0.5.
+        * engine_configurations.cscope.paths - This is an array of the paths of all source code to be parsed.
+It allows to include paths that outside of the vs code project.
+Default value is ${workspaceRoot}.